 Rowe’s usually has ingredients necessary for cooking with strawberries – pectin, glaze for pies, etc.

 They also have u-pick peas.
-The peas are typically a few days behind strawberries.
+The peas are typically a few days behind strawberries – they estimate around June 19 for sugar snap peas and later for English shelling peas.
 Containers are not provided for peas.
 The first year we picked our peas into a hat since we did not have a container with us.
 Bring your own bag, bucket, or bowl – or make do with what you have.
-Peas are not yet available for 2020.

 Slow Farm is in Whitmore Lake.
 They started offering You Pick Strawberries in 2016.
 They offer certified organic strawberries.
-They are opening for u-pick on Monday, June 15.
-Strawberries are $5/lb.
-This year they only have one field of strawberries.
-Next year they will have acres.
+They opened on June 8 for u-pick strawberries (announced 20 minutes after I updated this article on June 7).
+You need to reserve your picking slot in advance.
+They are currently booked through Sunday, June 13.
+Strawberries are again $5/lb.

 Slow Farm is located at 4700 Whitmore Lake Rd, Ann Arbor.
 From Ann Arbor, Slow Farm is best reached by going north on Whitmore Lake Rd from M-14/Barton Drive.
-This year the strawberry patch is on the east side of the road, across the street from last year’s field.
+This year the strawberry patch is again on the east side of the road.

-During strawberry picking season Slow Farm is open 9a-5p Wednesday-Sunday.
+During strawberry picking season Slow Farm was open 9a-5p Wednesday-Sunday in 2020.
+I will updated the hours when the 2021 signups begin..
 Be sure to verify picking conditions as they may need to close early/days to allow more berries to ripen.
 They will also close in case of lightning.

 What else is available

 Spicer Orchards offers a number of fruits for u-pick including strawberries.
-Strawberries are currently available for u-pick as of June 12.
+Strawberries are currently available for u-pick as of June 7.
+Call first (810-632-7692) to verify daily picking conditions.
+Strawberries are $3.25/pound plus $1.25 for a tray.

 Spicer Orchards is in Fenton, right off of US-23.
 Their address is 10411 Clyde Rd, Fenton.

-Spicer Orchard is currently open noon-6p.
+Spicer Orchard is currently open 8a-7p.
 Once the strawberry season starts, they may extend their hours to include morning hours.

 What else is available